Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Application to unambiguous automata

 where $k$ and $n$ are as in Theorem~\ref{thm:equivalence-orbit-finite-equality}. \end{lemma} \begin{proof} Let $\Sigma$ be the input alphabet, and let $Q$ be the state space of $\Aa$.
 Without loss of generality we assume that every state can reach some accepting state; the remaining states can be eliminated from the automaton without affecting the recognized language or the numbers of accepting runs~\cite[Cor.~9.12]{bojanczyk_slightly2018}.

 For an input word $w \in \Sigma^*$, define its \emph{configuration}

-to be the function which maps each state $q$ to the number of runs on $w$ that begin in an initial state and end in state $q$.
+to be the function which maps each state $q$ to the number of runs on $w$ that begin in an initial state and end in the state $q$.
 The configuration produces only finite numbers, because there cannot be a state $q$ that can be reached via infinitely many runs over the same input word $w$; otherwise we could append some word to $w$ and get infinitely many accepting runs.
 Define

 to be the subspace of $\forms Q$ that is spanned by configurations.
-Although the definition of $V$ uses a spanning set that is not necessarily orbit-finite (because $\Sigma^*$ is not orbit-finite), the space $V$ is orbit-finitely spanned, as an equivariant subspace of an orbit-finitely spanned vector space, see Theorem~\ref{thm:orbit-finitely-spanned-closure}.
+Although the definition of $V$ uses a spanning set that is not necessarily orbit-finite (because $\Sigma^*$ is not orbit-finite), the space~$V$ is orbit-finitely spanned, as an equivariant subspace of an orbit-finitely spanned vector space, see Theorems~\ref{thm:orbit-finitely-spanned-closure} and~\ref{thm:forms-orbit-finite}.

 We use $V$ as the state space of a orbit-finitely spanned automaton $\Bb$.
 Let us first prove the length bound~\eqref{eq:length-bound}.
 It is enough to prove the bound for the length of $\forms Q$, since $V$ is an equivariant subspace of it.
 To this end, note that the set $Q$ can be decomposed as a disjoint union of $n$ single-orbit sets with dimension at most $k$.
 Since